 Other design professionals' misinterpretation of geotechnicalengineering reports has resulted in costly problems.
-Confront that risk by having your geotechnical engineer serve as a full-time member of the design team, to:
+Confront that risk by having your geotechnical engineer serve as a continuing member of the design team, to:

-- confer with other design-team members, - help develop specifications, - review pertinent elements of other design professionals' plans and specifications, and - be on hand quickly whenever geotechnical-engineering guidance is needed.
+- · confer with other design-team members; - help develop specifications; - review pertinent elements of other design professionals' plans and specifications; and - be available whenever geotechnical-engineering guidance is needed.

 You should also confront the risk of constructors misinterpreting this report.
-Do so by retaining your geotechnical engineer to participate in prebid and preconstruction conferences and to perform construction observation.
+Do so by retaining your geotechnical engineer to participate in prebid and preconstruction conferences and to perform construction-phase observations.